Dept 20: Cut Flowers, Floral Design and Containers

 Pre-register any Division & Class, you think you may enter – unused tags will be deleted prior to judging.

 IMPORTANT DAYS AND TIMES.
+Please enter through the West Door

-Sunday 12–6 PM: Bring in potted plants, table settings, Natural Wonders, Photo College.
+Sunday 1–6 PM: Bring in potted plants, table settings, Natural Wonders, Photo College.
 Pre- Registration required.

 Sunday, Closing day from 6:00 -7:00 PM.
 EXHIBIT RELEASE & PREMIUM PICK-UP.
 Items not picked up may be retrieved the following week during Fair office hours.